VinceZK/Portal/docs/README.md

 From above excerpt, you can find how the FormGroup object is binding to the HTML through the attributes “[formGroup]” and “formControlName”.
 Sometimes, it is not always to show the value directly, but with some conversions.
-Like “lockStatus” and “passwordStatus”, I want to show them in a more initiative way by giving them human readable descriptions and icons.
+Like “lockStatus” and “passwordStatus”, I want to show them in a more intuitive way by giving them human readable descriptions and icons.

 I have some attributes grouped in multiple tuples, like “emails”, “addresses”, and “userRole”.
 They can be constructed in Angular FormArray.
 But in UI, they can be represented in various ways.